 - boat trips.

-Finally, you can just rest under the sunshade on the sandy lakeshore, sipping a cold drink, enjoying the view of palm trees and lush tropical vegetation, letting your mind go and watching the birds and small animals that occasionally go out of the dense bushes towards the cool Tanganyika waters.
+Finally, you can just rest on the sandy lakeshore, sipping a cold drink, and enjoying the view of palm trees and lush tropical vegetation all around.
+Lake Tanganyika is beautiful and an ideal relaxing setting for those seeking a bit of serenity.

-In the Mahale Mountains, a common accommodation is bungalows set right on the lakeshore.
+In the Mahale Mountains, a common accommodation are bungalows set right on the lakeshore.
 Inside the Mahale Mountains park area, there are a couple of unique and cozy eco-lodges designed for a small number of guests and ultimate privacy.
-The lodges are truly authentic in decor and construction: plank flooring, wickered walls with huge windows, thatched roofs forming a hut, and private terraces overlooking the water views.
-Wooden furniture, lockable chests for personal belongings, and canopies over beds complete the ambiance of authentic conventional life in an African hut.
+The lodges are truly authentic in decor and construction: plank flooring, wickered walls with huge windows, thatched roofs, and private terraces overlooking the water.
+Wooden furniture, lockable chests for personal belongings, and netting over beds complete the ambiance of a simple, rustic hut.

 Here, you can walk on the sand barefoot and have dinner right outside under the canopy.
-One can hardly ask for more romance.
-For many, it is a surprise to discover such a hospitable and romantic spot in the African outback, far away from the touristy Zanzibar, where you simply indulge in this urge to hide from the hustle and bustle at least for a few days.
+One can hardly ask for more romance!
+For many, it is a surprise to discover such a hospitable and secluded spot far away from the touristy locations , where you simply indulge in this urge to hide from the hustle and bustle of work and social media, at least for a few days.

 Mahale Mountains National Park is reachable only by water across Lake Tanganyika.
 It takes five hours to get there by a speedboat from Kigoma.
 Tourists sometimes arrive by the MV Liemba steamboat sailing in Tanganyika a few times a month.
 Departing from Kigoma to the south, the steamboat makes a stop in Lagos (Mgambo), where travelers are picked up by a national park’s boat.

 Regular flights on small-size aircrafts are operated to the Mahale airstrip, from where you would also need to take a boat ride for about an hour and a half.
 When no regular flights are available, which often happens during the rainy season, a charter flight can be arranged.
-Before your trip to Tanzania, you can discuss all the details with our managers so that we can help you arrange your trip at its best.
+Before your trip to Tanzania, you can discuss all the details with our managers so that we can help you arrange your trip to the Mahale Mountains.

 Best Time to Visit